cactorium/linear-sensors/README.md

 The designs will be made in KiCAD, and will be under a sufficiently liberal license for you guys to use for whatever.
 Hopefully these will be cheap and easy enough to use for a lot of interesting applications, like close looping the axes on 3D printers for a lot cheaper than the $1k+ optical scales that's used on higher end models right now.

+**NOTE: the schematic and PCB are now in KiCAD 5.
+I don't know how backwards compatible it is with older version of KiCAD**

 ## Capacitance-based sensor v1
 ~The capactive sensor appears to be working right now, with a sample rate of 96 samples/sec and a precision of about ~ +-0.06 mm (~ +-0.002in), limited by noise.
 The accuracy appears to stay within +- 0.01mm for a lot of the range, but the inaccuracy increases at various points (and also if you're touching the scale) along its range.